 - There is increased swelling on the foot.

 - Severe foot pain is present.

 - The foot is painful, or unable, to move.

 - There are questions or concerns about the injury or treatment.

 Kansas City Foot and Ankle and The Heel Pain Center

-Kansas City foot and ankle specialists Dr. Stephanie Jameson, Dr. Daniel Hanon, Dr. Ross Bartley, Dr. Corey Bess and Dr. Mark Green offer sports podiatry, diabetic foot care, and treatment and surgery of all foot and ankle problems to residents of the Kansas City Metro and surrounding areas.
+Kansas City foot and ankle specialists Dr. Mark Green, Dr. Stephanie Jameson, Dr. Daniel Hanon, Dr. Corey Bess, and Dr. Ethan Knowlton offer sports podiatry, diabetic foot care, and treatment and surgery of all foot and ankle problems to residents of the Kansas City Metro and surrounding areas.